 And with all this going on, we even saw some wildlife such as the banded-tailed coaties (they seemed to have become accustomed to being fed or digging for trash), birds like various species of parrot and toucans, and butterflies of many different colors.
 I understand that there are even predatory cats like the Jaguar as well as the Puma and Ocelot though I'd imagine sightings of these majestic lords of the jungle would be pretty rare.

 Throughout the year, Iguazu Falls can be seen in various states depending on its waterflow as well as how the seasons can affect its surroundings.
-We made an attempt to summarize our findings in this writeup, which can get to by clicking here.
+We made an attempt to summarize our findings in this writeup, which you can get to by clicking here.

 And at least for foreign visitors like us, we also wrote up a guide detailing the logistics of how we managed to handle some of the less glamorous aspects of enabling a visit to the falls such as Visas, money changing, etc., which you can read about here.